-But at the same time I recognize that this could cause a coach to put enormous pressure on themselves to have their players experience major life changing events each season.
+I recognize that this could put enormous pressure on a coach to have their players experience life changing events.
 So we have to be a little bit careful here.

 While I do believe that we should be intentional in teaching life-lessons and character-building to our players, my goal is not to make us uptight and try to “manufacture” impact on our players.